Repair vs Total Loss: How Insurance Decides Your Car's Fate

 Safety concerns Structural damage may not be fully fixable

 When the sum of repair costs, potential hidden damage, and rental expenses exceeds what the vehicle is worth, the insurer may declare it a constructive total loss — even if the raw repair estimate falls under the threshold.
+Total loss frequency has hit record levels, reaching 22.8% of all auto physical damage claims in Q4 2025, up from 17% in 2020 — driven largely by the growing complexity of modern vehicles.
 Learn more about how car insurance claims work before your next accident.

 Pincher's Pro Tip

 Ask your adjuster for an itemized breakdown of how they arrived at the repair estimate and your car's ACV.
-You have the right to review this documentation and dispute any figures that don't add up.
+You have the right to review this documentation — including the CCC or Mitchell valuation report — and dispute any figures that don't add up.

 Trusted by Thousands